-Another major factor in the closing of these age-old coal power plants will be the job cuts leading to unemployment.
-If we take an example of Hazelwood coal-fired power station closure, it will directly make 550 people jobless and the future employees of 300 contractors fully dependent on it will be affected.
-Also, will be significant direct costs involved with closing Hazelwood power station, such as site clean-up.
+Another major factor in closing these age-old coal power plants will be the job cuts leading to unemployment.
+If we take an example of Hazelwood coal-fired power station closure, it will directly make 550 people jobless, and the future employees of 300 contractors fully dependent on it will be affected.
+Also, it will be significant direct costs involved with closing Hazelwood power station, such as site clean-up.
 So much and so on will be the case of other coal-fired power stations in the country.